• Skip to primary navigation

 Jump to Recipe Print Recipe

-A hand dipping a strawberry into a bowl of hummus on a platter with snacks.
+A hand dipping a strawberry into a bowl of dessert hummus on a platter with snacks.

-To make the dessert hummus, add the drained and cooked chickpeas, peanut butter, maple syrup, cacao powder (or cocoa powder), unsweetened coconut milk, and salt to a high-powered blender or food processor.
+To make the dessert hummus, add the drained and cooked chickpeas, peanut butter, maple syrup, cacao powder, unsweetened coconut milk, and salt to a high-powered blender or food processor.

 Blend the mixture on high until the hummus is smooth and creamy.
-You may need to help it along with a spatula if the filling gets too thick and it sticks to the side of the blender.
-You can add a little bit more liquid if you find the filling to be too thick.
+You may need to help it along with a spatula or add a little bit more liquid if the filling gets too thick and it sticks to the side of the blender.

-A bowl of hummus on a white platter lots of snacks.
+A bowl of chocolate peanut butter hummus on a white platter with fruit and crackers around it.

 Scoop the hummus into a bowl and top with a drizzle of peanut butter and (optional) chocolate chips.
-Serve the hummus on a platter with strawberries, crackers, and pretzel rods.
+Serve the hummus on a platter with strawberries, crackers, and pretzel sticks.

 Serving Suggestions

-Yes, hummus freezes perfectly!
-Store the hummus in an airtight freezer-safe container and freeze it for 3-4 months.
+Store leftovers in the fridge for 2-3 days or you can freeze it for a future dessert.
+Store it in an airtight, freezer-safe container in the freezer it for 2-3 months.
 When you're ready to eat it, take the hummus out of the freezer and put it in the fridge to defrost for 24 hours.
 Give it a good stir and enjoy!

 Success Tips